 Americans can still travel to Cuba independently, but only under 12 specific travel categories.
 One of the broadest is “Support for the Cuban People.”
 Under this category, travelers are required to engage in a full-time schedule of activities that support the Cuban people.
-Here are 7 examples of incredible Support for the Cuban People activities.
-Once you've checked them out, feel free to message us with questions you might have.
+Here are 7 examples of incredible Support for the Cuban People's activities.
+Once you've checked them out, feel free to contact us with questions you might have.

 Want to make the most out of your trip?
 Tap into our network of local travel planners—Heroes—who build unique, locally-curated trip plans, designed just for you.
 Get started.